-Classification of lands as ESAs took into consideration the location or habitat of threatened, endangered, and state species of concern at Blue Mountain Lake.
+Classification of lands as ESAs took into consideration the location or habitat of Federally listed threatened and endangered species, as well as, state species of concern at Blue Mountain Lake.
 The classification of ESA also considered locations of significant cultural or historic resource sites, as well as resource protection (i.e., prairie restoration areas, fragile habitats) and aesthetics.
 The ESA classification is also responsive to public comment seeking to keep the lake natural, scenic and to ensure that water quality is maintained for future generations.